Mitsuo Hamada

 Mitsuo Hamada (浜田 光夫, Hamada Mitsuo) is a Japanese actor.
 He co-starred with Sayuri Yoshinaga in many Nikkatsu films.
 In 1960, Hamada joined Nikkatsu Company.
 He won his first major award at the Elan d'or Awards in 1961.
-In 1966, Hamada was involved in the quarrel at the bar in Nagoya and came close to losing an eye.
+In 1966, Hamada was involved in a quarrel at a bar in Nagoya and came close to losing an eye.
 The incident hindered his acting career.

 Hamada appeared in the Tokusatsu superhero series Ultraman Gaia in 1999.